 The only serious issues with the earbud’s audio is the lack of ANC and rather basic app.
 ANC is a cool bit of tech that helps earbuds eliminate background noise.
 In our experience it radically improves your listening experience when doing things like commuting or working in a noisy office.

 A couple of years ago it was a rare sight in true-wireless earbuds outside of Sony’s flagship.
 But these days it’s increasingly common appearing on the Libratone Track Air+, Sol Republic Amps Air Plus and Apple AirPods Pro.
 It’s absence on the Galaxy Buds feels like a missed opportunity to join this trend.

 The Android app also still feels underdeveloped, though there have been significant improvements with the iOS version.
 Jumping into the app you have a choice of preset sounds and manual slider to control the ambient sound level.
 This is fine, but I’d really like to see Samsung add manual controls so users can create their own sound.

 The Galaxy Buds Plus are a significant improvement on Samsung’s first generation earbuds.
 They offer better audio quality, significantly improved call quality and a much lengthier battery life, despite retaining the same compact design.
+As a result:

-If you’re after a solid, Android-focussed AirPods alternative for casual listening you could do a lot worse than the Galaxy Buds Plus.
+- If you’re after a solid, Android-focussed AirPods alternative: For casual listening you could do a lot worse than the Galaxy Buds Plus.
 But, for a little more money you can still get better sound true wireless sets, like the Sony WF-1000XM3, which come with the added perk of ANC.